aol1306/tsp-speed/README.md

 # TSP speed

-TSP brute force algorithm implemented in Python, Cython, Go, Rust, C++ and C#.
+TSP brute force algorithm implemented in Python, Cython, Go, Rust, C++, C# and Kotlin.

 Algorithm generates all possible permutations of given coordinate set and calculates path length.
 Finds best path in n! time.

+For supplied coordinates shortest path should be 35.1805411

 Please note there might be some optimizations I didn't know about / didn't care to implement.